jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 ### <a name="publications"></a>Publications

 Carlson, David & **Ziegler, Jeffrey**. ”The Role of Democratic Governance and Indirect Expropriation in International Investment Treaty
-Violations”.
-Conditionally Accepted at Uluslararası İlişkiler - International Relations
+Violations”. *Conditionally Accepted at Uluslararası İlişkiler - International Relations*.

 <table align="left">
   <tr>